15th c; Sophora (Huai) framework, cypress and miscellaneous wood side panels; rare “Heavenly Stallions” carvings; Shanxi.

 36” h x 51” w x 17” d

 The top of this table is made of a single plank of Sophora.
-It has molded everted ends showing hand-hammered boss-head nails, which are also found on the frame of the drawers front.
-The two drawer front panels have deep relief carvings of the mythical Heavenly Stallions galloping across waves and through clouds.
-The three panels below have openwork carvings of floral and flourishing leafage motifs.
+It has molded everted ends showing hand-hammered boss-head nails, which are also found on the frame of the two drawers below.
+The two drawer front panels have deep relief carvings of the mythical Heavenly Stallions galloping across waves and through clouds, with the three panels below having openwork carvings of floral and leafage motifs.
 These motifs have a distinctive provincial flavor reflecting the culture of the northern nomadic minorities which populated China during the Yuan dynasty and influence artwork during the early Ming period.
 These nomads were used to things in nature like flowers and grass, birds and small animals, and often used them as motifs.
 They also have a special relationship with their horses as they roam the land for grass and water to nourish their herds, or at war.
-“Heavenly Stallions”, however, are rarely seen as a decorative motif on furniture.
+“Heavenly Stallions”, however, are rarely seen as a decorative motif on their furniture.

-The drawer fronts retain original hasp plates that can secure the drawers by attaching the hasps to rings on the frame member below the drawers.
+On this table, the scrolled everted ends of the top panel show boss-head nails construction.
+The drawer fronts retain original hasp plates that secure the drawers to rings on the frame member below them.
 The locks are missing.
-The front legs of this table are molded and are tenoned through to the table top.
+The front legs of this table are molded and are tenoned through to the top panel.
 The front spandrels have carvings of flourishing leafage motif.
-The back legs and small spandrels are plain.
-The lower part of the back legs have been replaced due to severe rotting from sitting on muddy floors of warehouses.
+The back has no spandrels and is supported by plain legs of which one has a part replaced due to severe rotting from sitting on muddy floors of a warehouse during social upheaval of the 1950s.
 The sides have two stretchers spanning the legs.

-The piece was found with a greyish worn patina of old age and neglect.
+This table was found in Shanxi in the 1990s, sporting a greyish worn patina of old age and neglect.
 The luster of the wood was restored after the piece was cleaned and polished with an application of the natural “lac” from the lacquer trees that flourished in Shanxi.
-The lac not only restored the luster of the wood, it also helps to preserve the wood.
+The lac not only restored the luster of the wood but also helped to preserve the wood.